 - Repairs often include step flashing, counter flashing, and cricket installation if needed.

-- Simple sealing jobs start at $200, while complete reflashing is on the higher end.
+- Simple sealing jobs start at around $200, while full reflashing is on the higher end.

 Vent Flashing Repairs